The 2017 Gunnerus Award in Sustainability Science

 The Gunnerus Award in Sustainability Science is conferred by the Royal Norwegian Society of Sciences and Letters and the Norwegian University of Science and Technology.
 The Award winner will receive NOK 1 million (approximately USD 190,000), a gold medal, and a diploma.

 Scientific academies, universities, research institutions, university professors, and senior researchers are encouraged to submit nominations.
-Nomination process is now closed.
+The nomination process is now closed.

 The field of sustainability science advances our scientific understanding of the dynamics of human-environmental systems.
 Sustainability science is therefore a synthesis, integration and awareness of different scientific disciplines that recognizes the interaction between natural and human systems, and can aid in the transition to sustainable systems.